mnc1337/Console-Programs/README.md

 ## Programs in package

-- **File copier**: a tool that copies files (and directories if there is not any system error during processing the task, e.g. PermissionError, OSError (includes many other system errors)).
-It requires 3 parameters (all parameters ranges are inclusive - both points are taken into account):
+- **File copier**: a tool that copies files (and directories if there is not any system error during processing the task, e.g. PermissionError, OSError (includes many other system errors)) based on 3 parameters (all parameters ranges are inclusive - both points are taken into account):
     - start path: a path **from** which file (or files) will be copied;
     - end path: a path **to** which file (or files) will be copied;
     - interval (1-600 s): the time interval between consecutive copying operations.

 - **File creator**: a tool that creates file (in `TEMP` directory) for `Temp cleaner` (is described below) to clean a directory if there is not any available for deleting file (or all files in directory are taken by other processes).
-It supports creating any number of files in the next range: 1-1000.
+It supports creating any number of files in the following range: [1; 1000].
 Every program running rewrites files that were created earlier using this program or that have the same name as new-generated files.

 - **Password generator**: a tool that generates passwords based on 2 parameters (all parameters ranges are inclusive):
     - length (8-32 chars);